advename/The-React-Library-guide/README.md

 Experienced developers might wonder why we didn't use default exports, i.e., `export { default as Button } from "./Button"`.
 We've already discussed this topic in "Interoperability, named and default Exports", but in short, named exports are the right way.

 ## 3.1.0 – Bundling and Transpiling
-There are lots of different ways to transpile or bundle our library.
+There are plenty of different ways to transpile or bundle our library.
 First, let's address some important topics.

 ### 3.1.1 – Is a bundler needed?
 A bundler goes hand in hand with a transpiler, but a transpiler does not depend on a bundler.